Estelí: Economy and tourism

 The land around Estelí is perfect for growing tobacco for use in cigars, and the town became a refuge for Cuban cigar makers after the Cuban Revolution in 1959.
-Award winning cigars have made Estelí one of the most important cigar-producing cities in the world.
+Award-winning cigars have made Estelí one of the most important cigar-producing cities in the world.
 Estelí also has many language schools.
 Restaurants and hotels cater to tourists traveling to nearby natural reserves and other parts of the region.
 Natural Reserves around the area include Miraflor, Tisey-Estanzuela, Las Brisas-Quiabuc, Tomabú, Tepesomoto, and Moropotente.

 According to the World Bank and International Finance Corporation's Municipal Scorecard 2008, which complements the annual Doing Business report, the municipality of Estelí ranks 1st and 2nd, out of 143 municipalities in ten Latin American countries, in quality and efficiency to obtain a construction permit and municipal operating license respectively.
 Esteli has improved its performance from the Municipal Scorecard 2007, where it ranked 5th out of 65 municipalities in five countries.

 Infrastructure

 Estelí has the best water supply system in the country with near-full population coverage.
-It also has an extensive sewage disposal coverage.
+It also has extensive sewage disposal coverage.

 At least three airfields have been built in Esteli throughout history, although none exists today.
-One of the first airfields documented played the role of alternate airport from 1930-34 when TACA established the service to carry passengers with an El Salvador-Tegucigalpa-Danli-Ocotal-Esteli-Managua route.
+One of the first airfields documented played the role of alternate airport from 1930 to 1934 when TACA established the service to carry passengers with an El Salvador-Tegucigalpa-Danli-Ocotal-Esteli-Managua route.
 La Thompson, which is three miles north of Estelí, is where the second airstrip was built and used by a company named "Thonsson Corwell" to help complete a stretch of the Pan-American Highway.
 The third airfield was built in the north end of town in the 1980s but has now been urbanized.

 In 1950 there was a proposal to create a railroad branch from Esteli to Matagalpa which would eventually connect the city to other parts of the country including Prinzapolka Port in the Caribbean and Managua.

 In 1940 efforts were made to expand Nicaragua's railroad from El Sauce to the north via Estelí.
 Thirteen kilometers of rail, the town of Río Grande, and a railroad bridge were built with the intention of taking the rail up to Esteli along the Aquespalapa or Villanueva river, which originates in the Quiabuc mountains; however, the project was abandoned.